mtask/CollectiFOR/analyze/docs/viewer/README.md

 Ensure you are using configuration file which database path(s) match the wanted collection and/or timeline databases.
 > [!WARNING]
 > Viewer is intended to be hosted as local web application and it's binded by default to `localhost:5000`.
-> It's not safe to expose it to a network as many of the functionalities are intended for local use only and do not follow common web security desings by design.
+> It's not safe to expose it to a network as many of the functionalities are intended for local use only and do not follow common web security practices by design.

 **Functionalities:**